 For grades PK–2:

-- Acorns, leaves, pumpkins, apples (basically anything found in nature) can be used as math manipulatives, for letter recognition, or to practice phonics blends and families.
-These autumn artifacts can also be use as science units for botany and plant life.
+- Acorns, leaves, pumpkins, apples, or anything found in nature, can be used as math manipulatives, resources for letter recognition, or to practice phonics blends and families.
+For a fun sensory activity, try counting and sorting acorns and different colored leaves.

-- Create fun memory games and décor by using fall-colored construction paper, scrapbooking paper, or brown paper bags.
+- Classrooms or teaching areas can be decorated with student-made decorations.
 Children will have fun tracing their hands or drawing leaf shapes.
 They can then cut the shapes out and string them onto yarn to make garland—or glue the shapes in a circular pattern to make fall-themed wreaths!